Where to park for March Madness

 There are three different spots around Columbia where you can park for free.

-Two of those parking locations are near Williams Brice Stadium.
-One being at Gamecock Park and the other in the grass lot right across the street from the State Fairgrounds.
-The other is at 405 Gervais Street in the grass lot in front of the South Carolina State Museum.
+Two of those parking locations are near Williams Brice-Stadium, one being at Gamecock Park on Bluff Road and the other in the grass lot located at 1308 Rosewood Drive, right across the street from the State Fairgrounds.
+The other is at 405 Gervais Street in the grass lot beside the South Carolina State Museum.

 There will be shuttles provided between the lots and the basketball court.